 I also found that Converter has

-toConnectData() method that must be implemented for converting byte arrays to/from Kafka Connect Data Objects.
+toConnectData() the method that must be implemented for converting byte arrays to/from Kafka Connect Data Objects.
 Connect “Data Objects” have schemas and values, and a SchemaBuilder which provides a fluent API for constructing Schema objects.
 Schemas are optional to support cases with schema-free data.
-ConnectRecords (subclasses SinkRecord and SourceRecord) are analogous to Kafka’s ConsumerRecord and ProducerRecord classes, and contain the data read from or written to Kafka.
+ConnectRecords (subclasses SinkRecord and SourceRecord) are analogous to Kafka’s ConsumerRecord and ProducerRecord classes and contain the data read from or written to Kafka.

 In conclusion, here’s how Sources, Tasks, Converters, Topics, (De-)Serializers and Sinks fit together to give a complete end-to-end Kafka data pipeline: